tjmehta/coworkers-test/README.md

 Callback recieves `err` (assertion err) and `context`. `context` will always be passed even in the case of an error.

 ### expectAck([expectedOpts])
-Expect that queue's consumer `ack`s the message, will pass it's error to `expect` callback `opts` allows you to verify that `ack` was invoked w/ the appropriate opts
+Expect that queue's consumer `ack`s the message, will pass it's error to `expect` callback.
+`expectedOpts` allows you to verify that `ack` was invoked w/ the appropriate expected opts

 ### expectNack([expectedOpts])
-Expect that queue's consumer `nack`s the message, will pass it's error to `expect` callback `opts` allows you to verify that `nack` was invoked w/ the appropriate opts
+Expect that queue's consumer `nack`s the message, will pass it's error to `expect` callback.
+`expectedOpts` allows you to verify that `nack` was invoked w/ the appropriate expected opts

 ### expectAckAll([expectedOpts])
-Expect that queue's consuemr `ackAll`s the message, will pass it's error to `expect` callback `opts` allows you to verify that `ackAll` was invoked w/ the appropriate opts
+Expect that queue's consuemr `ackAll`s the message, will pass it's error to `expect` callback.
+`expectedOpts` allows you to verify that `ackAll` was invoked w/ the appropriate expected opts

 ### expectNackAll([expectedOpts])
-Expect that queue's consumer `nackAll`s the message, will pass it's error to `expect` callback `opts` allows you to verify that `nackAll` was invoked w/ the appropriate opts
+Expect that queue's consumer `nackAll`s the message, will pass it's error to `expect` callback.
+`expectedOpts` allows you to verify that `nackAll` was invoked w/ the appropriate expected opts

 ### expectReject([expectedOpts])
-Expect that queue's consuemr `reject`s the message, will pass it's error to `expect` callback `opts` allows you to verify that `reject` was invoked w/ the appropriate opts
+Expect that queue's consuemr `reject`s the message, will pass it's error to `expect` callback.
+`expectedOpts` allows you to verify that `reject` was invoked w/ the appropriate expected opts

 # License
 MIT